vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/2_ABOUT_THE_AUTHOR_ABHINAVAGUPTA.md

 83

 Abhinava's multi-ended style is ably supported by the choice of diction.
 Since Abhinava is creating a Śāstra his vocabulary and its use has to be very pre- cise and meaningful.
 His usage of the word 'Atha"1 according to Jayaratha suggests his intention to treat the following treatment as an explanation of his own statement.
 In this sense the Tantraloka sometimes emerges as an auto-commentary.
-Sometimes 'Atha' indicates a fresh start.3 Similarly the use of 'Samyak" (adequately) implies a clearcut difference from the basic dualist texts like Bhogakārikā and Mokṣa- kärikā of Sadyojyoti."
+Sometimes 'Atha' indicates a fresh start.3 Similarly the use of 'Samyak" (adequately) implies a clearcut difference from the basic dualist texts like Bhogakārikā and Mokṣa- kārikā of Sadyojyoti."
 In a continuing discussion speci- fic repetition is aimed at clarifying the issues.
 For instance, the lunar eclipse takes place in a conjunction of Full Moon and New Moon and not in a pure New Moon" the re-use of the word 'Purva' is just meant for this.

 (f) PRESENTING THE ESOTERIC MATTER